NVIDIA/aistore/docs/etl.md

 * Upon receiving **build**/**init**, AIS proxy broadcasts the request to all AIS targets in the cluster.

-* When a target receives **build**/**init**, it starts the container locally on the same (the target's) machine.
+* When a target receives **build**/**init**, it starts the container **locally** on the target's machine (aka Kubernetes node).

-* Targets use Kubernetes client to initialize the pods and gather necessary information for future runtime.
+* AIS targets use Kubernetes client to initialize pods and query their status.

 ## Prerequisites

-There are a couple of steps that are required to make the ETL work:
-1. `K8S_HOST_NAME = spec.nodeName` variable must be set inside the target pod's container (see more [here](https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information/)).
+First, allow targets to assign a ETL container to the same machine/node that the target is running on.
+To achieve that, `K8S_HOST_NAME = spec.nodeName` variable must be set inside the target pod's container (see more [here](https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information/)).

-    Example:
+* Example:

     ```yaml
       containers:
       - env: